 Organisation and grading system

 The seminar is organised every week during both semesters of the academic year.
-The seminars will continue after the simulations abroad (London: 23-25 February 2024; New York: 1-5 April 2024, with a couple of days around it for the trip) with a series of witnesses and resource persons active in international diplomacy.
+The seminars will continue after the simulations abroad (locations and dates to be confirmed) with a series of witnesses and resource persons active in international diplomacy.

 The final mark for the seminar is based on several criteria: